 Virgin Hotel Nashville is all about the old-meets-new, farmhouse chic with a touch of modern glass and red highlights.
 If that means nothing to you, think Dolly Parton as produced by British super-producer Brian Eno.

-With its thriving food scene, historic music venues and some of the best hotels in the South, it’s no surprise that Virgin Records founder Richard Branson wanted in on the Nashville action.
-Virgin Hotel Nashville, one of the chain’s five locations, opened on Nashville’s Music Row in July 2020.
+With its thriving food scene, historic music venues and some of the best hotels in the South, it’s no surprise that Virgin Records founder Richard Branson wanted in on the Music City action.
+Virgin Hotel Nashville, one of the chain’s six locations in the U.S. and the only one in Tennessee, opened on Nashville’s Music Row in July 2020.
 It’s old-meets-new, farmhouse chic with a touch of modern glass and red highlights.

 The crowd is a mix of traveling music-industry types, parents visiting their children at nearby Vanderbilt University and bachelorette parties.
 This makes for a festive atmosphere, especially in the bar and lounge area.
 During the day you’ll find a few locals mingling in the coffee shop, but the real action is by the pool.

-Contactless checkin is the first of many luxuries that this hotel provides, and the property also features three restaurants, 262 rooms, a 24-hour gym and a rooftop pool in a part of town that’s close to (but still removed from) all the action.
+Contactless check-in is the first of many luxuries that this hotel provides, and the property also features three restaurants, 262 rooms, a 24-hour fitness center and a rooftop outdoor pool in a part of town that’s close to (but still removed from) all the action.

 The hotel anchors the end of Music Row, which is the center of the city’s entertainment industry